janemzwang/play-api-demo/README.md

 4. Select "Import project from external model" with SBT.
 Click Next.
 5. Check "Use auto-import".
 Make sure Project SDK is set to "1.8".
 6. Click Finish

+Setup MySQL

+From http://dev.mysql.com/downloads/, download and install the Community Server.
+WorkBench is also recommended.